R0binH/Middleware-Technology-Project/README.md

 ### Installation
-To install and run this project - install dependencies using *npm install* and then start your server by *npm run dev*:
+To install and run this project - install dependencies using *npm install* and then start your server by *npm run dev* or *npm run start*:

 `$ npm install`